MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 Because the connection is controlled at runtime, this method provides a more dynamic table relationship than creating table definitions from SQL Server objects using linked objects.

+### Commits
+[!INCLUDE[navnow](includes/navnow_md.md)] commits on all connections at the same time, such as at the same time for the tenant database connection and the application database connection in multitenant deployments.
+When an external connection is registered, it is joined into this so that any errors will rollback on all connections in use.

+When records from external tables are instantiated, the connection is set on them.

 <!--